What is Esperanto?

 Zamenhof has been widely honoured for his efforts:

 - Nominated for the Nobel Peace Prize 12 separate times, although never awarded

 - Received in 1905 the Légion d'honneur, the highest French order of merit

 - Received in 1909 the Orden de Isabel la Católica by King Alfonso XIII of Spain

 - Featured commemoratively on the Croatian 25 kuna coin in 1997

 Is there an Esperanto fluency test?

 Yes — the UEA-KER exams.
 These are based on CEFR, the European framework for assessing language proficiency based on six levels.
-At the moment, Esperanto fluency tests are only offered for levels B1, B2, and C1, while the C2 exam is actively being developed.
+Esperanto fluency tests are offered for levels B1, B2, C1, and C2 as of 2022.

 From 2008 to 2021, the UEA-KER exams were produced in collaboration with the Hungarian Centre for Foreign Languages, and offered only in-person to a handful of locations in various countries.
-From 2022, the UEA is taking on full development of the exams and is prepared to launch an online version.
+From 2022, the UEA is fully responsible for development of the exams and has begun offering them online.